Rocky Mount, North Carolina: 20th century

-After WWII, the city continued to grow and the 1950s and 1960s saw the city's economy diversify into banking, manufacturing, pharmaceuticals, and the headquarters of a fast food chain known as Hardee's.
-New educational facilities were also built including North Carolina Wesleyan College in 1956 and Nash Community College and Edgecombe Community College in 1968.
+After WWII, the city continued to grow.
+In the 1950s and 1960s the city's economy diversified to include banking, manufacturing, pharmaceuticals, and the headquarters of a fast food chain known as Hardee's.

+New higher education facilities were founded, including North Carolina Wesleyan College in 1956 and Nash Community College and Edgecombe Community College in 1968.
 In 1970, Rocky Mount received an All-America City Award.
-The 1970s also saw the consolidation of the city's hospitals under Nash General Hospital and the completion of Rocky Mount–Wilson Regional Airport.
+In the 1970s the city's hospitals were consolidated under Nash General Hospital.
+That was also the period of completion of Rocky Mount–Wilson Regional Airport.

-Like much of the rest of America, the 1980s onward saw urban decay of the inner city.
-Rocky Mount's downtown deteriorated but new neighborhoods and shopping malls were built like Golden East Crossing, and the city's boundaries expanded.
-In 1996, the town of Battleboro to the north of the city was annexed.
+From the 1980s, the inner city suffered urban decay, as businesses had moved out to suburban highway locations.
+Rocky Mount's downtown deteriorated as new neighborhoods and shopping malls were built, such as Golden East Crossing.
+The city expanded its boundaries by annexation; for instance, in 1996, annexing the town of Battleboro to the north of the city.
 In 1999, the city won its second All-America City Award.

-The fall of 1999 saw two hurricanes make landfall in eastern North Carolina.
+In the fall of 1999 two hurricanes made landfall in eastern North Carolina.
 Both passed over Rocky Mount: Hurricane Dennis as a tropical storm in August with 20 in of rain and Hurricane Floyd in September with nearly 17 in of rain.
-Floyd is especially memorable because most localized flooding happened quickly overnight and many residents were not aware of the flooding until the water came into their homes, requiring many to be rescued.
-As a result of the hurricane, the already saturated Tar River suffered the worst flooding in its recorded history, exceeding 500-year flood levels along its lower stretches, and many homes and businesses were destroyed.
+Floyd is especially memorable because most localized flooding happened quickly overnight.
+Many residents were not aware of the flooding until the water came into their homes, and many required rescue.
+The hurricane resulted in the worst flooding in history of the Tar River, which had become saturated in August.
+It exceeded 500-year flood levels along its lower stretches, and many homes and businesses were destroyed.

 21st century

-The first decades of the 21st century have seen efforts to revitalize the historic downtown and projects to renovate buildings such as the train station and Douglas Block, or repurpose them like the Imperial Centre for Arts and Sciences.
-In 2007, Capitol Broadcasting Company bought Rocky Mount Mills and is in the process of turning it into a mixed-use campus of breweries, restaurants, lofts, and event space.
-There have also been major new community projects such as the 143 acre sports complex and 165,000 sqft downtown event center.
-In 2019, CSX, the successor company of the Atlantic Coast Line Railroad, broke ground on a new intermodal cargo terminal that is expected to grow the local economy in the next decade.
+During the first decades of the 21st century, the city has encouraged efforts to revitalize the historic downtown.
+It has supported projects to renovate buildings such as the train station and Douglas Block, or repurpose them, such as the Imperial Centre for Arts and Sciences.

+In 2007, Capitol Broadcasting Company bought Rocky Mount Mills.
+It is adapting it as a mixed-use campus of breweries, restaurants, residential lofts, and event space.
+Major new community projects include the 143 acre sports complex and 165,000 sqft downtown event center.
+In 2019, CSX, the successor company of the Atlantic Coast Line Railroad, broke ground on a new intermodal cargo terminal that is expected to stimulate the local economy in the next decade.